 All UNT employees, including faculty, must receive prior approval for dual employment.
 Faculty and staff members proposing to engage in dual employment and other activities must submit the Outside Employment or Service and Dual Employment request to their respective chair/supervisor for approval prior to engaging in the proposed activity.
 The dual employment form is a dynamic form which will auto route through the system for approvals.
-Original signed requests forms should be forwarded to the Human Resources Department via campus mail, and all supervisors should retain a copy of the request for departmental records.
+All supervisors should retain a copy of the fully approved request for departmental records.

 For additional information, refer to the UNT Policy 05.008 Dual Employment and Other Activities.

 Pursuant to university policy and state law, faculty may not solicit, accept, or agree to accept an honorarium in consideration for services – such as speaking at a conference – they would not have been asked to provide but for their official position or duties.
 This prohibition includes a request for, or acceptance of a payment made to a third party – such as a scholarship fund – if made in exchange for such services.
 However, they may accept the direct provision of or reimbursement for expenses for transportation and lodging incurred in connection with a speaking engagement at a conference or similar event.